In-Community and In-Home:

 The top-class graduation celebrates the promotion of the highest class at the nursery school to motivate and encourage the students to move onto primary school.
 All parents and well-wishers are invited as the children sing rhymes, cut their graduation cake, receive gifts and participate in their graduation ceremony.

 The talent show exhibits the children’s skills in music, dance and drama while helping them build confidence and self-esteem.
-They perform traditional songs and dance that promote the culture of different regions of Uganda, while plays and skits help educate and promote the values of children.
+They perform traditional songs and dances that promote the culture of different regions of Uganda, while plays and skits help educate and promote the values of children.

-The Christmas Party is held every year to commemorate the birth of Jesus Christ and to share the love and grace of God with the children.
+The Christmas party is held every year to commemorate the birth of Jesus Christ and to share the love and grace of God with the children.
 The children all receive at least one gift from a sponsor or well-wishers; most children wouldn’t otherwise have this chance if they weren’t at Adonai.
 The children enjoy celebrating by singing carols and performing religious mimes.